malastare-ai/Malastare.ai/CredX-Credit Risk/README.md

 “Digital banking is core to CredX’s lead in the market.
 AI-powered underwriting will help support our profitable growth for years to come,” says CredX’s Hacan Salyers.
 “Malastare machine learning was crucial in maximizing the value of our investment.”

 ## Conflicts of Interest: The practitioners declare no conflict of interest.

-Our 6 Step Problem Solving Roadmap

-Gain the best results in solving complex and important problems.
-We-Do!

-### Step 1: Identify the problem
-At this stage, you are defining the scope of the problem you have to solve.
-Points to consider at this stage include: problem origin (if known), problem impact (e.g. on customers, on staff or reputation) and timeline to solve the problem.

-Note: the time factor is important to consider because it influences how much time you can dedicate to thinking through the problem.
-In extreme conditions, you may run through this entire process in less than an hour.

-### Step 2: Structure the problem
-Putting the problem into a clear structure for analysis is one of the great insights we bring to our work.
-What does it mean to structure a problem?
-It means identifying the important issues.

-### Step 3: Develop solutions
-According to research by Chip and Dan Heath in their book “Decisive,” most managers develop only two solutions: “Do x or do not do X.” It will come as no surprise that this approach rarely delivers success.
-Binary choices tend to have a 50% or greater failure rate.
-On the other hand, fifty solutions is probably too many to handle especially if you are working through a problem solving process on your own.

-The Solution Sweet Spot: developing three to five solutions is usually enough.

-### Step 4: Select a solution to the problem
-With a list of possible solutions on the table, it is now time to decide.
-Note: For large scale problem solving, you may have to follow an organizational template or policy if your solution requires a large amount of money.

-### Step 5: Implement a solution
-In this step, you put the solution into action.
-Implementation may become a project of its own.
-In that case, you have a full toolkit of project management tools and processes to call on.

-Tip: If you are solving a novel problem, stay humble about your solution.
-It may not work or there may be a better way.

-### Step 6: Monitor for success
-Monitoring the solution and situation is a key step to ensure the problem is truly solved.
-Failing to follow up – especially if you have assigned the task to someone else – is a recipe for disaster.

-Monitoring is also important because problems are sometimes symptom of a deeper problem.

-Tip: Increase the quantity and frequency of reporting when you are working through an important problem.